MicrosoftDocs/power-platform/power-platform/guidance/expressroute/setup.md

 -   Be in the same region as the requesting service if ExpressRoute Standard is used, or in any region if ExpressRoute Premium is used

-This approach is particularly valuable for a number of common integration scenarios between online and on-premises services.
+This approach is valuable for many common integration scenarios between online and on-premises services.

 Outbound traffic from a Power Platform resource will need the target IP address